Invisible failures in human-AI interactions: Conclusion

 \section{Conclusion}

-Invisible failures account for \stat{78\%} of all failures in our analysis and cluster into eight recognizable archetypes.
-Our retrospective validation (\cref{sec:validation-results}) provides evidence that these failure patterns are not artifacts of an older model: \stat{91\%} of failures involve interactional dynamics, and \stat{94\%} are judged likely to persist with improved models.
-The single most common AI pattern -- generating output rather than surfacing ambiguity -- appears in \stat{79\%} of failures and reflects structural properties of how LLMs are trained, how chat interfaces are designed, and how humans communicate.
-Monitoring for invisible failures must therefore focus not only on whether models produce correct outputs, but on whether interaction dynamics support error detection and recovery.
+Invisible failures account for \stat{79\%} of all failures in our analysis and cluster into \stat{eight} recognizable archetypes.
+Our retrospective validation (\cref{sec:future}) provides evidence that these failure patterns are not artifacts of an older model: while failure rates have gone down over the last few years, it remains the case that failures tend to be invisible and manifest one of our invisible failure archetypes.

-Because the archetypes are defined in terms of composable signal tags, they can be computed continuously over any stream of human--AI interactions, making them suitable for monitoring at scale.
+Because the archetypes are defined in terms of signal tag reports, they can be computed continuously over any stream of human--AI interactions, making them suitable for monitoring at scale.
 The fact that different archetypes point toward different interventions -- calibration for \arch{The confidence trap}, alignment-verification mechanisms for \arch{The drift}, interaction-design changes for \arch{The death spiral} -- means the taxonomy supports not just detection but prioritization and action.
-The acceptable tier (\cref{sec:quality}), where interactions technically succeed while carrying significant latent issues, may warrant dedicated follow-up analysis; our signals suggest this tier contains a large volume of degraded experiences that currently evade quality monitoring entirely.
 More broadly, the annotation framework and archetype taxonomy described here can be applied to any corpus of human--AI interactions, enabling teams to surface the invisible failures that existing monitoring approaches miss.